-TO ACHIEVE WCP REQUIRES THAT AN ORGANIZATION ACHIEVE PROFIT-DRIVEN PROCESS RELIABILITY THROUGH CONTINUOUSLY EXECUTING AND IMPROVING IN ALL SYSTEMS.
+TO ACHIEVE World Class Excellence (WCE) REQUIRES THAT AN ORGANIZATION ACHIEVE PROFIT-DRIVEN PROCESS RELIABILITY THROUGH CONTINUOUSLY EXECUTING AND IMPROVING IN ALL SYSTEMS.
 A HOLISTIC APPROACH OR PLAN MUST INCLUDE A FOCUSED BLEND OF PEOPLE, TECHNOLOGY, AND PROCESS IMPROVEMENT INITIATIVES.

-Many companies have embarked on an asset management or continuous improvement journey but have fallen short of achieving world class and high cultural performance; never realizing or sustaining the full potential of competitive advantage.
-Historically, strategy execution of innovation for new processes and product programs will generate 3X the organic revenue growth in future years, while also sending positive signals to the marketplace that the company is executing breakthrough operational excellence technologies that will drive sustainable business profitability.
+Many companies have embarked on an asset management or continuous improvement journey but have fallen short of achieving world class and high cultural performance.
+They may never realize or sustain the full potential of having this competitive advantage.
+Historically, 3X the organic revenue growth in future years is generated through strategic execution of innovation for new processes and product programs.
+An additional benefit is that it also sends positive signals to the marketplace that the company is executing breakthrough operational excellence technologies that will drive sustainable profitability.

-In my 35+ years of global consulting experience with Fortune 500 companies, I have observed these organizations commonly thrive on heroic reactive actions to get business operational failures back on track.
-They failed to answer, “Could proactive measures have prevented those failures and elevated the business operation to a higher level of operational execution excellence?”
-In many cases, proactive measures would have created a measurable benefit, yet it went unrealized for many.
+In my 35+ years of global consulting experience with Fortune 500 companies, I have observed these organizations commonly thrive on heroic reactive actions to get business, operational failures back on track.
+They failed to answer, “Could proactive measures have prevented those failures and elevated the business operation to a higher level in the first place?”
+In many cases, proactive measures would have created a remarkable benefit, but instead, it went unrealized.